visageeee/alephone-sprintathon/README.md

 - Slowed gameplay sounds
 - Sound effects

-If enabled Bullet time is triggered with the "B" key
+If enabled Bullet time is triggered with the "B" key.

-## Full unrestricted mouselook

-Sprintathon’s extended mouselook uses true 3D camera rotation at every angle, including straight up and down.
-Aleph One’s original renderer relies on a forward-facing 2D portal system, which caused missing polygons, black corners, and smearing at steep viewing angles.
-Sprintathon expands visibility checks around the full horizon, bypasses incompatible legacy clipping planes, and lets OpenGL’s 3D frustum and depth buffer handle clipping and occlusion.
-Strict sprite depth testing also prevents enemies and effects from appearing through walls.

 ## Realistic Reloading